Sirius is the brightest star in the night sky.

 Types of Main Sequence Stars

 When a star is in its main sequence it is fusing hydrogen atoms in its core which creates energy.
-The sun is an example of such a star, all stars will spend the majority of their lifespan in this state before they exhaust their supply of hydrogen.
+Stars in their main sequence are referred to as 'dwarfs', the sun being an example of a dwarf star, all stars will spend the majority of their lifespan in this state before they exhaust their supply of hydrogen.
 After this stage most stars become giants, for example when our sun can no longer fuse hydrogen in its core it will begin to fuse hydrogen in its outer shell causing it to expand greatly and become a red giant.

 The color of a main sequence star depends on its surface temperature, which is usually related to its mass.
 Low mass stars generally have a lower surface temperature and appear red, high mass stars generally have higher surface temperatures and appear blue.
 It’s worth noting that all stars emit light from every color of the spectrum but will appear as one color to us.